-Introduction to C Programming Language: Structure of C program, keywords, variables, constants, datatypes, operators, precedence and associativity, expression evaluation, implicit and explicit type conversion, formatted and unformatted I/O.
+Introduction to C Programming Language: Structure of C program, keywords, variables, constants, datatypes, operators, precedence and associativity, expression evaluation, implicit and and an unformatted I/O.

 Decision Making and Arrays:

 Branching and Loops: Conditional branching with simple if, if-else, nested if else, else if ladder, switch-case, loops: for, while, do-while, jumping statements: goto, break, continue, exit.